-In the opinion of the PMOC, the CSP management team has not fully identified possible measures to recover the delay or mitigate the impact of the delay on the ability of SFMTA to achieve the scheduled Revenue Service Date.
+In the opinion of the PMOC, the CSP management team has not identified possible measures to recover the delay or mitigate the impact of the delay on the ability of SFMTA to achieve the scheduled Revenue Service Date in sufficient detail to plan for their implementation or to estimate the potential time savings.
 Without the active involvement of the contractor, it will be challenging to implement schedule recovery strategies.
-At FTA's request, schedule containment workshops will be scheduled with SFMTA in the near future.
-A list of the top risks discussed at the latest Risk Mitigation Meeting is included in Appendix D.

-In the opinion of the PMOC, the risk meetings are an effective forum for the evaluation of risks and the identification of mitigation measures.
+As discussed in the Schedule section of this report, SFMTA and TPC have agreed to focus on the achievement of short-term construction progress targets as a means of building confidence in the combined ability of SFMTA and TPC to advance the construction work.
+In the opinion of the PMOC, until such confidence is in place, there is a significant risk that further schedule delays could occur.
+At FTA's request, schedule containment workshops will be scheduled with SFMTA once the updated construction schedule has been accepted.
+A list of the top risks discussed at the latest Risk Mitigation Meeting is included in Appendix D. In the opinion of the PMOC, the risk meetings are an effective forum for the evaluation of risks and the identification of mitigation measures.
 The PMOC will continue to monitor the Risk Mitigation meetings to assess the SFMTA's risk mitigation activities.